 Students who withdraw from the degree program and all courses before the semester begins will not be penalized or charged for the semester.
 Students must notify the Registrar before the start of the semester.

 Students who completely withdraw from the program or all courses after classes start must notify the Registrar immediately by phone or email.
-Due to the staggered end dates of the online courses, each request for a full semester withdrawal will be treated individually.
 Consideration will be given depending on the circumstances regarding the request for withdrawal.
 This policy only applies to a full semester withdrawal for online courses.

 Students may apply for withdrawal at any point during the semester for serious medical reasons.
 Medical documentation must accompany the student request for withdrawal.
 Each request for a medical withdrawal is considered individually.